-Those seeking advice are the experts for their problem; the counselor’s function is primarily a supporting one for the independent development of viable solutions.
+Those seeking advice are the experts for their problem; the counsellor’s function is primarily a supporting one for the independent development of viable solutions.
 This can happen by actively promoting the ability for orientation, by offering clarification aids in decision-making situations, by raising consciousness for risks and advantages or with a practical aid for the use of one’s own or external resources.

-Counseling is based on complex communication and psychosocial developmental processes whose change throughout time is of central importance.
+Counselling is based on complex communication and psychosocial developmental processes whose change throughout time is of central importance.

 Those seeking advice and the counsellor are equally responsible for the counselling process.
 The development is based on effort, interest and active participation in this context, as well.